balcortex/100_days_code_web_development/README.md

 ## Day 044 - 2023/10/16

 Today I made my first JavaScript program, which prints "Hello World!" to the console.
 This is done by the function console.log().

+## Day 045 - 2023/10/17

+Today I learned how to dynamically change text using JavaScript.
+First, use the document.querySelector() method, and then use the textContent property on the returned element.